elttil/SHA1/README.md

 # SHA1 Implementation

-A implementation of SHA1 written in C licensed under BSD-2-Clause.
+A implementation of SHA1 written in C.

 # Functions
 ```C